 - We choose to take the elevator not the stairs,

-- We choose TV over getting out and swimming or skating…
+- TV over getting out and swimming or skating…

 - We choose takeout and the drive thru over shopping or hunting for ingredients and making it ourselves.

-- We choose “lose weight quick” diet schemes over self-control and hard work…
+- Choosing “lose weight quick” diet schemes over self-control and hard work…

 For the first time ever we see a trend in decreasing life expectancy (WHO link).
 Over 35 chronic diseases that are plaguing our continent and physical activity or lack of it, could be a substantial reason why.